Call me on the job on:

 How to treat wood rot

-• Drill a series of deep closely spaced holes below the required fixing points nearly to the opposing side so the rot treatments can penetrate to all possible rotten wood.
+• Drill a series of deep closely spaced holes in all rotten areas of the affected rotten repair fence post.
+Ensure the wood below the fixing points for the spur are nearly drilled to the opposing side of the post so the rot treatments can penetrate to all possible rotten wood.

-• Inject rot treatment into all holes to form a protective barrier, considerably reducing the risk of rot spreading which will affect the timber structure around the fixing points of the wood.
+• Inject rot treatment into all wooden post repair holes to form a protective barrier, considerably reducing the risk of rot spreading which will affect the timber structure around the fixing points of the wood.

-• Treat all rot with Ronseal Rot Hardener. https://www.ronseal.com/products/high-performance-wet-rot-wood-hardener/
+• Treat all wood rot with Ronseal Rot Hardener. https://www.ronseal.com/products/high-performance-wet-rot-wood-hardener/

 • Reduce water saturation, paint bitumen or another good wood water sealant product up to 100mm above ground.